BatTonAm/Data-Analysis-Project/README.md

 ### NOTE:
 for anyone who will use this project, please save the dataset as C:\data_analysis_project\datasets.

-# 📊 Data Warehouse Project – Sales Analytics
+# 📊 Data Analysis Project

 ## 📌 Overview